mmesh/docs/docs/platform/index.md

 ---
 title: "Platform Overview"
-description: "mmesh is a hybrid cloud integration platform that allows you to build your own virtual topology to work seamlessly with on-prem and multi-cloud infrastructure."
+description: "mmesh is a hybrid cloud networking platform that allows users to build their virtual topology to work seamlessly with on-premises and multi-cloud infrastructure."
 ---

 # Introduction

 Welcome to the mmesh platform documentation.

-mmesh is an all-in-one, hybrid cloud integration platform that allows you to work seamlessly with on-prem and multi-cloud infrastructure.
+mmesh is a cloud networking platform that allows users to build their zero-trust, virtual network architecture on top of cloud providers and on-premises environments.

-mmesh builds an abstraction layer on top of the underlying infrastructure, letting you design your own virtual topology to standardize how you work with your cloud and traditional infrastructure.
+mmesh implements a unified network abstraction layer and allows users to design their virtual topology to work seamlessly with their cloud and traditional infrastructure.

 This documentation is a reference for all features of mmesh.